-- it is illegal to disturb or collect plant material from any PROTECTED wild plant
+- Iit is unlawful to disturb or collect plant material from any PROTECTED wild plant

-- it is illegal to trespass, so you must gain permission before foraging on private land
+- It is illegal to trespass, so you must gain approval before foraging on private land

-We are really fortunate, as the farmer who owns the fields near our house is always happy for us to forage on his land - I’d recommend always popping round with a jar or bottle of whatever you make, its a great way to build up a good relationship!
+We are very fortunate, as the farmer who owns the fields near our house is always happy for us to forage on his land.
+I’d recommend still popping round with a jar or bottle of whatever you make, – its a great way to build up a good relationship!

 So why should you try freezing foraged fruit?

 In the Autumn we collect Crab-Apples, Blackberries, Damsons, Sloes, Hawthorn Berries, Elderberries, and Rose-hips.

 I have learned over the years that if I wait until I have a clear couple of days to collect the fruit and process it all, I end up missing the crop altogether.
 So now I merely pick the fruit when the mood takes me, and then stick it in the freezer whole until I am ready to use it.

 Freezing foraged fruits is one of the easiest, most convenient and least time-consuming ways to store them.
 Properly frozen fruits will retain much of their fresh flavour and nutritive value.
 Their texture, however, may be somewhat softer than that of fresh fruit, this is because of the process of freezing damages the structure of the cell wall.